• Home

 As you see, when viewed under a microscope, the bacteria resemble rods or columns– yep, that’s how this bacteria got its name.

 Columnaris only affects freshwater fish, both in the wild and in aquariums.
-It cannot live in salt water.[1]
+It cannot live in aquarium salt water.[1]

 Columnaris is very dangerous and will kill your fish if left untreated.

-In fact, a columnaris infection can kill your fish rapidly – sometimes it only takes a day or two from the first sign.
+In fact, a columnaris bacterial infection can kill your fish rapidly – sometimes it only takes a day or two from the first sign.

 Columnaris is also very contagious between fish.
 If one comes down with it, then all the other fish in your tank are also at risk.